Why Should I Study Abroad?

 Studying abroad allows you to:

-When is the best time to study abroad?
+When is the best time to spend a semester abroad?

 Where can I spend a semester?

-If I study abroad, will I still be able to graduate on time?
+If I spend a semester abroad, will I still be able to graduate on time?

 Do I need to speak another language to study abroad?